-Celiac disease is not some self-imposed diet fad.
-It’s an autoimmune disorder and life-changing diagnosis.
+Celiac disease isn't some self-imposed diet fad, it's a life-changing diagnosis.
 Surround yourself with peeps who get that and watch how quickly you thrive.

 Travelling with celiac disease

 Apart from soups, stews and FISH, there’s really no right or wrong food to bring with you.
 Whatever you like, and whatever will keep you full for the duration of your flight(s).
 Prepping a protein, veg (or two), and a grain usually does the trick.
 I’ll pack more or less depending on where I'm going.
 The last thing I want is to be hungry on a flight or in an airport with nothing to eat!
 Packing a few sandwiches is another quick and easy option.

 Here are my go-to travel snacks: